 Gallery views by region– I post then and now images for each region as they are available.
 See the top menu;

-Themes– To evaluate landscape change, I use the then-now photographs as a visual way to describe landscape change through three major themes.
+Themes– To evaluate landscape change, I use the then-now photographs linked to historical accounts as a visual way to describe landscape change through several themes.
 These are works in progress, but include:

 2. The Fur Trade– This period has an exceptional literature of historical observations, and provides a good bridge between archaeology, anthropology, and Native American traditional knowledge, and current changing ecological conditions.
 This theme view follows the fur trade from the 1780s to the 1860s, and changes evident in photographs since that time;